Helping you free your child of an eating disorder

 Food and love

 For a while, regular eating is the most scary, horrible, anxiety-inducing thing you could ask your child to do.
 Your love makes it possible for them to manage.
-And when their mind is awash with self-loathing, your love is a force for healing.
+And when their mind is awash with self-loathing, your love becomes a force for healing.

 [Jumping to another section of the chapter…]